oh2mp/esp32_smart_rv/README.md

 ## Configuration option

 The portal saves all configurations onto the SPIFFS filesystem.
-They are just text files, so you can precreate them and then your ESP32 Ruuvi Collector is preconfigured and you don't have to use the portal at all.
+They are just text files, so you can precreate them and then you don't have to use the portal at all.
 Just place your configuration files into the data directory along the html files and upload them with ESP filesystem uploader.
-Only two files are used:
+Only two files are
+used:

 ### known_tags.txt